abhisha2334/Movie-Recommender-System/README.md

 - Movie Search: Select a movie from the database, and get 5 similar movies as recommendations.
 - Content-based Filtering: The model recommends movies based on the content of the selected movie using cosine similarity.
 - Interactive UI: A simple, intuitive interface built with Streamlit for easy user interaction.
-- Scalable Deployment: Deployed on Heroku for easy access and scalability.
+- Scalable Deployment: Deployed on streamlit cloud for easy access and scalability.

 ---